What Malta Crypto regulations mean for ICOs and Exchanges

 Certain jurisdictions are taking a restrictive approach, trying to stop a technology that is permissionless, censorship-proof and has a global reach.

 Other jurisdictions see it as an opportunity to create value and boost their economies, embrace finance innovation and thereby create a competitive edge over other jurisdictions by attracting disrupting fintech companies.

-Two weeks ago we spoke of Gibraltar as one of the jurisdictions that is putting itself in the forefront with its Distributed Ledger Service Provider License and how exchanges can operate in an environment of legal certainty.
+Two weeks ago we spoke of Gibraltar as one of the jurisdictions that are putting itself in the forefront with its Distributed Ledger Service Provider License and how exchanges can operate in an environment of legal certainty.

-We also commented how they are preparing regulations for ICOs and creating a fully-regulated market for token sales launching utility tokens.
+We also commented on how they are preparing regulations for ICOs and creating a fully-regulated market for token sales launching utility tokens.

 Today we move to one of the other e-gaming hubs in Europe – Malta.

 The smallest member country of the European Union also seeks to boost its already thriving economy establishing a crypto legal framework to attract crypto businesses.